-This ACFR will be sent to the State of Texas' Pension Review Board for their review and to the Government Finance Officers Association for inclusion in their Certificate of Achievement for Excellence in Financial Reporting award program.
-Additional copies of this and prior year reports can be obtained by visiting METRO's website, www.ridemetro.org.
+This ACFR will be sent to the State of Texas' Pension Review Board for their review and to the Government Finance Officers Association for inclusion in their Certificate of Achievement for Excellence in Financial Reporting award program, Additional copies of this report and prior year reports can be obtained by visiting METRO's website, www.ridemetro.org.

 The Plan's basic financial statements were audited by McConnell & Jones LLP, Certified Public Accountants.
-In their opinion, the Plan's basic financial statements are presented fairly, in all material respects, the financial position of the Plan as of December 31, 2022, and 2021, and the changes in financial position for the years then ended, in accordance with U.S. GAAP.
+In their opinion, the Plan's basic financial statements present fairly, in all material respects, the financial position of the Plan as of December 31, 2023, and 2022, and the changes in financial position for the years then ended, in accordance with U.S. GAAP.

-The Committee appreciates the work and dedication of all those who support the objectives of the Plan and thanks Arthur C. Smiley III for his service as a Committee Member.
+The Committee appreciates the work and dedication of all those who support the objectives of the Plan and thanks Heidi Davis and Reynaldo Reza for their service as Committee Members.